 Understand the Context

 Finally, it is essential to understand the context in which you are using scientific notation.
 In scientific and engineering applications, numbers often represent physical quantities with specific units.
-When performing calculations, it is important to keep track of the units and ensure that they are consistent throughout the calculation.
+When performing calculations, it is important to keep track of the units and check that they are consistent throughout the calculation.

 FAQ